 Ahmed Mohammed v.
 Big Bend Belcher, Inc., Case No.: 09-CA-029400, Hillsborough County Circuit Court: Trial verdict for former store manager of Tuffy’s Auto, who was fired while under employment contract.
 Employer defended testifying Mohammed quit, and the court found that Mohammed was fired and awarded damages and attorney’s fees.

 As a result of this case, Payless paid more, $2.9 million more, in a Connecticut FLSA settlement with store managers seeking overtime wages.
 The store misclassified the employees in a move to avoid paying them overtime.

 Following on the increase in wage class actions, this week brings us a hefty settlement for shoe retailer, Payless Shoesource Inc. Last March, former Payless store managers filed suit in Connecticut federal court, accusing the company of misclassifying them as exempt and failing to pay them overtime.

 In the Shallin, et al v.
 Payless ShoeSource case, the Federal District Court approved $2.9 million collective action settlement for store leaders and store managers in identified classes.
 These employees were denied overtime pay because their employer, Payless, misclassified their positions as exempt.

 VERDICT - Contract Dispute with Employer/

 This case, Phyllis Heiffer v.
 IDS Telecom and IDS Long Distance, resulted in a directed verdict for both parties.
-Employment law litigators of Feldman Williams PLLC argued the case involving a labor and employment contract dispute between IDS and Heiffer, a former sales/national account manager and former employer.
+Employment law litigators of Feldman Legal Group argued the case involving a labor and employment contract dispute between IDS and Heiffer, a former sales/national account manager and former employer.